ChrisSun06/sokoban-web-app/README.md

   Right now the this page is only a single player game because multiplayer cannot be done without a server

-  If you successfully solve a game, you will be redirected back to game lobby after 5 seconds (there will be a message for it)
+  If you successfully solve a game, you will be redirected back to game lobby after 5 seconds, there will be a count down message.

 * You can also create your own games, and you can get to that page by clicking "create games" from your user profile, and you will be redirected to the page of your created games